jiinjeong/CSVolunteer/README.md

      <p>In my code, I put a space between the headings and this paragraph.</p>
      ```
   * This raises the question: If we want to put a space between elements *on our webpage* (without using CSS), perhaps to separate sections of the webpage, how can we do so?
-With a tag called a break!
+With a tag called a *break*!
     * The break tag is self-contained, as such: `<br>`.
     * If placed in between two elements, it increases the space that already exists between them on the webpage.
       * For example: